sodadata/docs/soda/glossary.md

 The schedule you customize in Soda Cloud to instruct a Soda Agent to execute scans at a regular cadence.

 ### Soda Agent
-The Helm chart you deploy in your Kubernetes cluster to faciliate a secure connection between your Soda Cloud account and your data sources.
+The self-hosted or Soda-hosted Helm chart that faciliates a secure connection between your Soda Cloud account and your data sources.
 See [Soda Agent basic concepts]({% link soda-agent/basics.md %}).

 ### SodaCL
 The domain-specific language to define Soda Checks in a checks YAML file.
 A Soda Check is a test that Soda Library executes when it scans a dataset in your data source.